stoker88/td-php-test/README.md

 1. Make sure you are following the SOLID princles.
 2. Make sure your following styling standards like PSR-2.
+3. Write tests using ``PHPUnit``.
-3. Use TDD to help you write clean and testable code.
+4. Use TDD to help you write clean and testable code.

 # Help